Vietnam, spreading my wings.

 Mt Adi Kailash

 In the year 2021 I tried to plan this trip on my own.
 My trekker friend Angshu Dutta provided me a local contact to undertake this trip.
 Unfortunately for several reasons that plan did not work.
-First time I fell sick due to COVID and then train service was stopped due to 2nd phase of lock down, after that there was huge a land slide.
+First time I fell sick due to COVID and then train service was stopped due to 2nd phase of lock down, after that there was a huge land slide.
 My effort for this trip did not materialize and I went to Rupkund trek instead.
 Later I realized that it is not possible for me to do it solo.

 Dharchula from KMVN TRH